Crump-Lab/Functional-Assessment-of-Cancer-Therapy---General/README.md

-# Crump Lab FACT-E
+# Functional Assessment of Cancer Therapy - Esophageal (FACT-E)

 ## Overview
-This repository provides an implementation for scoring the Functional Assessment of Cancer Therapy - Esophageal (FACT-E) questionnaire for ESO (esophageal) projects under the academic research lab at McGill University.
-It includes physical well-being, social/family well-being, emotional well-being, functional well-being, and esophagus cancer subscale.
-The implementation ensures accurate calculation of all subscale scores while handling reverse-scored items and missing values according to standard FACT scoring guidelines.
+This repository provides an implementation for scoring the Functional Assessment of Cancer Therapy - Esophageal (FACT-E) questionnaire and its subscales, including: physical well-being, social/family well-being, emotional well-being, functional well-being, and esophagus cancer subscale.
+The implementation ensures accurate calculation of all subscale scores while handling reverse-scored items and missing values according to version 4 of the FACT-E scoring guidelines (https://www.facit.org/measures/fact-e).

 ## Features
 These files provide a complete solution for FACT-E scoring that can be run from the command line.
 The script: